AyanUpadhaya/ProjectThaiTongue/README.md

-echo "# b7a10-chef-recipe-hunter-client-side-AyanUpadhaya"
+# About
 * ThaiTongue is SPA Project
 * The Project FrontEnd is Build with React
+* The Authentication part is build with Firebase
 * The Backend is build with Express
 * The Project is about ThaiFood Recipes
 * A user can create an account here and see good recipes
-* We used Firebase for hosting and Vercel for Server Hosting
+* We used Firebase for app hosting and Vercel for Server Hosting
 * Live link : https://thai-tongue-client-auth.web.app/